 7. French Fries and Potato Chips

 Be creative and find other foods to satisfy your desire for something crunchy or crispy.
 Try nuts or baby carrots.
 Crunchy fruits like apples are always a great option.
 It is best to mix carb-heavy foods with protein, like nuts, to prevent blood sugar spikes.

 8. Fruit Juices

-Fruit juice is commonly mistaken for a healthy food because it comes from fruit, which everyone knows is healthy.
+Fruit juice is commonly mistaken for healthy food because it comes from fruit, which is very nutrient-dense.

 9. Processed Cheese